Nirhoshan/AI-for-histopathology/README.md

 ## Pretrained models

 Pretrained models have been provided in the [drive](https://drive.google.com/drive/folders/1CiTqpTuWb-GY5sayhEAIFIX_8F75Wh89?usp=share_link) to reproduce the results for the scenario where 100% labels are available for both normal training and training with uncertainty score.

-Inference.ipynb file can be run to get the inference results for CRC-HE-VAL-7K dataset.
+## Instructions to run notebooks

+Follow following steps to run the notebooks

+* Create a virtual environment and install the above package requirements
+* Download the Dataset in the above given links.
+* Create or download the data csv files in the drive shared above.
+* Download the required trained model and place all files in the folder.
+* Change the parameters in the record class (inference.ipynb) accordingly.
+* Inference.ipynb will help you to run any trained model on NCT dataset.
+* Demo.ipynb will help you to visualize any four images given in a csv file (eg. nct4.csv) and provide the prediction and uncertainty score for each image.
+* Alternatively, you can directly run the demo.py and inference.py by setting the parameters.

+Time taken to run  the above demo would be around 10-15 minutes.

 ## Hardware resources